epam/edp-codebase-operator/docs/api.md

-GitTagSpec defines the desired state of GitTag
+GitTagSpec defines the desired state of GitTag.

 <table>
     <thead>